-We are happy to announce that in 2016 Ox-Bow will be furthering its commitment to the needs of artists by no longer charging fees for the residency program (including application, room and board, and residency fees).
+We are happy to announce that as of 2016, Ox-Bow furthered its commitment to the needs of artists by no longer charging fees for the residency program (including application, room and board, and residency fees).
 All accepted residents will be fully funded.
 Artist may apply for additional stipends to help pay for the cost of travel, supplies, and time away from work.

 Please indicate your interest in being considered for an additional stipend on your application.